 - You might need a blood transfusion.

-- If your baby shows any signs of distress, your health care provider may induce your labor early.
-If you cannot give birth vaginally, you will need a cesarean delivery (C-section).
+- If your baby shows any signs of distress, your provider may induce your labor early.
+If you cannot give birth vaginally, you will need a C-section.

 Severe placental abruption is an emergency.
-You will need to deliver right away, usually by C-section.
+You will need to deliver right away, most often by C-section.
 It is very rare, but a baby can be stillborn if there is a severe abruption.

 Can I Prevent Placental Abruption?